Chandrashekharendra Saraswati VIII

-Jagadguru Shri Chandrasekharendra Saraswati Mahaswamigal (born Swaminathan Sharma; 20 May 1894 – 8 January 1994) also known as the Sage of Kanchi or Mahaperiyavar (meaning, "The great elder") was the 68th Jagadguru Shankaracharya of the Kanchi Kamakoti Peetham.
-Mahaperiyavar's discourses have been recorded in a Tamil book titled "Deivathin Kural" (Voice of God).
+Jagadguru Shri Chandrasekharendra Saraswati Shankaracharya Mahaswamigal (born in a Kannada Smartha family as Swaminathan Shasthri; 20 May 1894 – 8 January 1994) also known as the Sage of Kanchi or Mahaperiyava (meaning, "The great elder") was the 68th Jagadguru Shankaracharya of the Moolamnaya Saravjna Kanchi Kamakoti Peetham.
+Mahaperiyava's discourses have been recorded in a Tamil book titled "Deivathin Kural" (Voice of God).

 Early life

-Jagadguru Shri Chandrasekharendra Saraswati Mahaswamigal (born Swaminathan Sharma) was born on 20 May 1894.
+Jagadguru Shri Chandrasekharendra Saraswati Mahaswamigal (born Swaminathan Shasthri) was born on 20 May 1894.
 He was brought up in the central part of the southern state of Tamil Nadu, Villupuram, South Arcot District.
-His father was Subrahmanya Sastri, who was from a Kannada speaking Smarta Brahmin Rig Vedic family that had migrated to Tamil Nadu generations earlier.
+Kannada Smartha Brahmin Rig Vedic family that had migrated to Tamil Nadu generations earlier.
 Subrahmanya Sastri worked as a teacher having entered the educational service.
 His mother Mahalakshmi was also from a Kannada Brahmin family from the village of Eachangudi near Tiruvaiyaru.
-Swaminathan was the second child of his parents.His younger brother was the great yogi Sivan SirSwaminathan's upanayanam was performed in Tindivanam in 1905 and it was during his upbringing that he became well versed in the Vedas and started performing pujas.
+Swaminathan was the second child of his parents.
+His younger brother later became the great yogi Sivan SAR.Swaminathan's upanayanam was performed in Tindivanam in 1905 and it was during his upbringing that he became well versed in the Vedas and started performing pujas.
 In 1906 the 66th Acharya of Kamakoti Pitha, Sri Chandrasekharendra Saraswati VI, was camping in Perumukkal, a small village near Tindivanam in observance of the Chaturmasya vrata.
-The 66th Acharya attained siddhi and died in Kalavai and Swaminathan's maternal cousin was installed as the 67th Acharya.
-The 67th Acharya had a fever and due to the unexpected turn of events, Swaminathan was installed as the next Acharya.
-Swaminathan ascended the Kanchi Kamakoti Peetham on Paraabhava Tamil Year Maasi Tamil Month Moolam Star in the year 1907 as the 68th Acharya with the Sannyasa name Chandrasekharendra Saraswati.
+The 66th Acharya attained siddhi and died in Kalavai, only 1 week after ascending the position and Swaminathan's maternal cousin was installed as the 67th Acharya.
+The 67th Acharya had a fever, attained siddhi and died.
+Due to the unexpected turn of events, Swaminathan was installed as the next Acharya.
+Swaminathan ascended the Kanchi Kamakoti Peetham on Paraabhava Tamil Year Maasi Tamil Month Moolam Star in the year 1907 (13th February 1907) as the 68th Acharya with the Sannyasashrama nama Chandrasekharendra Saraswati.

-As per the usual training given to the seers, he was well trained with the Vedas, puranas, various Hindu texts and ancient Indian literature.
+As per the usual training given to the seers, he was well-trained in the Vedas, Puranas, various Hindu texts and ancient Indian literature.
 The Acharya was fifteen years old in 1909.
 For two years he studied under the pandits of the Matha at Kumbakonam.
 From 1911 to 1914 he studied in Mahendramangalam, a tiny village on the Northern bank of Akhanda Kaveri.
 The Acharya showed interest in subjects such as photography, mathematics and astronomy.
 He returned to Kumbakonam in 1914.
-The Matha (or mutt) was managed by the Court of Wards from 1911–1915 until he turned twenty-one in May 1915.
+The Court of Wards managed the Matha (or mutt) from 1911 to 1915 until he turned twenty-one in May 1915.